0xcatalysis/docs/docs/catalysis-core/network/02-quickstart.md

 # Quickstart

-This quickstart guide walks you through using the **Lumos CLI** to build and deploy an AVS (Actively Validated Service) on Catalysis Network.
+This quickstart guide walks you through using the **Lumos CLI** to build and deploy an SSN (Shared Security Network) on Catalysis Network.
 We'll use the official Docker image to simplify setup and ensure consistency across environments.

 :::info Access Required